Lundalogik/LimeBootstrapAppStore/aware/README.md

 #Aware
 ##About
-Aware allows you to get a visual overview on your customer.
+Aware allows you to get a visual overview on your company.
 You can visualizing if a company hasn't got a history note in a long time.
 If the company has an active SOS-errand and if some information are missing on a company field.